SERVICES

 The goals of the YETP are to generate economic opportunities for anyone in which entrepreneurship becomes a viable employability option for them while also contributing to economic growth within the community.

-It is a fact that a growing number of individuals struggle with debt on a daily basis, YETP is a financial literacy program that will teach how to avoid getting caught in the cycle of debt and insolvency.
+It is a fact that a growing number of individuals struggle daily with debt.
+YETP is a financial literacy program that will teach how to avoid getting caught in the cycle of debt and insolvency.

-As a result, the YETP curriculum could become an integral part of the public, private, alternative, parochial and charter schools’ educational offerings which at present includes part of the state’s core curriculum components, namely, the 21st Century Life and Careers; Language and Literacy; and the STEM (Science, Technology, Engineering and Mathematics) disciplines.
+The YETP curriculum could even become an integral part of the public, private, alternative, parochial and charter schools’ educational offerings.
+The curriculum includes part of the state’s core curriculum components, namely, the 21st Century Life and Careers; Language and Literacy; and the STEM (Science, Technology, Engineering and Mathematics) disciplines.
 Scientifically, it is necessary for the entrepreneur to understand the behavior (how the brain works) and assess the health implications of the consumers of any product before production and marketing.
-Additionally, the entrepreneur studies people and societies as expressed through researching trends and marketing strategies, then uses technology to further explore the data collected from this research to make critical business decisions that will have a positive impact on the community.
+Additionally, the entrepreneur studies people and societies as expressed through research trends and marketing strategies, then uses technology to further explore the data collected from this research to make critical business decisions that will have a positive impact on the community.
 Computer technology software applications are used to generate the business plans and spreadsheets necessary as supporting documents.
 Engineering is used for product development and product design.
 Mathematic concepts are applied when analyzing algorithms to determine economic patterns and spending habits as well as generating budgets and financial reports.

 The core curriculum offered is also consistent with all major content areas including English Language Arts and offers college and career readiness within its core learning objectives.
-Students incorporate English Language Arts by writing proposals and business plans and apply career readiness skills by setting up specific health benefits for family and/or employees.
+Guided by qualified faculty and mentors, students incorporate English Language Arts by writing proposals and business plans.

 In short, entrepreneurs are motivated, inspired, and empowered by pursuing goals to become profitable and use what they have learned to improve their surrounding community making this a program that is both academically enriching and socially responsible.